Minimal genera of open 4-manifolds: Uncountable families with the same genus functions

 \section{Uncountable families with the same genus functions}

 It should be apparent from previous sections that the exotic behavior detected by the genus functions is quite different from that detected by older invariants that were developed to study smoothings of the contractible manifold $\R^4$.
 To see this contrast more clearly, we now combine the two technologies.
 We show that under various hypotheses, our previous results hold for uncountably many diffeomorphism types for each choice of genus data.
-Our techniques are compatible with the Stein condition, allowing us to prove a corollary for classical complex analysis (Corollary~\ref{holomorphy}), implying that every domain of holomorphy in $\C^2$ is topologically isotopic to other domains of holomorphy representing uncountably many diffeomorphism types with the original genus functions, or alternatively, with other controlled choices of $G$.
-This follows from a more general theorem involving open manifolds with definite intersection forms.
-(For an even more general version, see Corollary~\ref{minuscompact}.)
+(Recent work of Bennett \cite{B} shows that the Taylor invariant also can often be controlled independently.)
+Our techniques are compatible with the Stein condition, allowing us to prove a corollary for classical complex analysis (Corollary~\ref{holomorphy}) that yields uncountable families of exotic Stein domains as stated in Theorem~\ref{introHolomorphy}.
+This follows from the more general Theorem~\ref{uncountable} involving manifolds with definite intersection forms.
+(For an even more general version, see Remark~\ref{minuscompact}.)